 Light French Gray is another popular color to pair with Peppercorn, that keeps things on the cooler side:

-I’m going to be honest here: Although I personally like the combo, it isn’t really on trend with the warmer tones that are currently in favor.
+I’m going to be honest here: Although I personally like the combo, it isn’t super on trend with the warmer tones that are currently in favor.
 However the great thing about trends is that they always come back around!

 Pure White